patcoll/buildphp/README.md

 buildphp
 ========

-Build script for PHP 5.2+
+Build script for PHP 5.2+, with a concentration on building a comprehensive build kit for PHP 5.3

 The goal is to create a script that will get, compile and install PHP 5.2+ and a list of desired dependencies.
 It was written to allow rapid builds of PHP and PHP modules.